 In early 2020, Anita (the Brigada leader), asked us to provide the monthly despensa for more families - which brought the total to 55 families.
 And she also asked us to provide a special despensas to families who have kidney patients, who need specific diets (50 patients) from Mezcala, San Pedro Itzicán and Aqua Caliente.
 This was all before Covid arrived...

-When things began to close down in mid-March 2020 - factories closed down; buses were cancelled that transported people to pick fruit; maids who worked in Guadalajara, were let go; and less money was being sent by family members who work in the US.
+When things began to close down in mid-March 2020 - factories closed down; buses were cancelled that transported people to pick fruit; maids who worked in Guadalajara were let go; and less money was being sent by family members who work in the US.
 So the cumulative effect was rapid.
-People live day to day in these poor areas on what they earn.
+In these poor areas, people live day to day on what they earn that day.
 They have no savings or spare money.
 And lack of money for food quickly became a crisis.
 Especially for children and the elderly.

-In early April, the Brigada team went all around the town of San Pedro Itzicán and to each town and village nearby, and signed up heads of households who needed food.
+In early April 2020, the Brigada team visited everywhere in San Pedro Itzicán and each town and village nearby, and signed up heads of households who needed food.
 The team identified the number of households where the people were unemployed (760), as well as those who were elderly, disabled or sick (1,160 households).

 Of the population of around 33,000 people in these 12 towns and villages around Lakeside (around Lake Chapala in the Municipality of Poncitlán), initially over 1,900 households were signed up as needing food.

 Most households have a minimum of 4 people (some many, many more), so the need was to help feed over 8,000 people!

 Very quickly we were running out of money, using savings from other projects, to keep buying food.
 Fortunately FoodBank Lakeside, has been giving us us financial support.
 And we are so grateful to the other individuals and organizations who are supporting us.
 Thank you all so much!